Openscapes/2023-swrcb/github-clinic/madison.md

 We can make lists – *note that lists need a carriage return before list items!*

-1. bananas
+1. bananas are yellow
-2. tamales
+2. tamales are delicious
-3. cakes
+3. cakes are meh
+4. brownies are the best

+Starting a new list:

+1. Num 1 of list 2 is here.

 [Markdown](https://quarto.org/docs/authoring/markdown-basics.html) can also make hyperlinks using the `[]()` pattern: you put words to hyperlink in `[]` and the URL in `()`.
 For example: